tobek/laminae/notes.md

         * footnotes "it was here this visitor had her first encounter with her laminal doppelganger"
         * unclear if just for her or in general
         * or maybe, like goethe story (https://en.wikipedia.org/wiki/Doppelg%C3%A4nger#Johann_Wolfgang_von_Goethe), some premonition of herself that later accidentally comes true in some looped way
+    + maybe cursed for having the conduit
+    + maybe sees/manifests her dead brother
+        * i guess she'd be looking for him?!
 - how tough is she? e.g. facing the CEC kids.
     + gracious, self-controlled, clever
 - travelling with a companion somewhere, maybe with consequences?